swcarpentry/DEPRECATED-bc/novice/python/02-func.md

 #### Objectives

 *   Define a function that takes parameters.
-*   Return a value from a function.
+*   Perform actions and return a value from a function.
 *   Test and debug a function.
 *   Explain what a call stack is, and trace changes to the call stack as functions are called.
 *   Set default values for function parameters.